YuLiu-LY/uORF/README.md

 - change the `model.py, uorf_gan_model, uorf_nogan_model` in `models` and `*.sh` in `scripts` to adapt BO-QSA to uORF.
 We only modify the initialization and optimization method of the Slot-Attention module in uORF, leaving all other hyperparameters unchanged.
 - add `vis.py`, `vis_utils.py` in `utils`, `uorf_vis_model.py` in `models`, and `vis_*.sh` in `scripts` to visualize the results of uORF and BO-QSA.
 - add `generate_video.ipynb` to generate video and gif of the results.
+(For visulization, we sample 128 views of a scene and render them with the learned uORF.
+Because a RTX 3090 can only render 8-14 views at a time, we render 8 views at a time and sample 16 times for each scene.)

 ## Environment
 We recommend using Conda: